bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 I was pleased that the predictors I added to Kaggle's own set were consistently weighted highly.
 These were both derived/decomposed variables and data I hunted down and added on my own.

 Using forecasting and time series tools might yield better accuracy.
 I did not know how to use forecasting on a data set like this, where there were gaps in data every month.
 (Days 1-19 of each month were for training.
 Days 20-end of each month were in the test set and lacked values for the target `count` variable.)
 The textbook says "Nearly all standard forecasting methods cannot handle time series with missing values" (p.
 395) Other sources I looked at stated the same thing.
 I suppose an expert could do sophisticated imputation to make up for the missing data.

+Barring the ability to use time series forecasting, I would try running separate random forests for peak and off-peak hours if I had more time.

 I learned a lot about R from this project.
 I thought it was worth spending all the extra time to teach myself plotting and modeling in R because...